 How To Remove Decking Paint?

 If you have decided to refurbish your decking boards or decking area with a new paint colour or stain, preparation of the decking is key to obtaining a finish that lasts and gives the wood the protection and longevity you require.
 Though typically you would generally maintain a deck using elbow grease, a hose and an appropriate cleaner such as Osmo Reviver Gel or the Owatrol Net-trol and water, a chemical based stripper such as Owatrol DSP800 is required to carry out a professional finish.
-This will return your wood decking back to its natural beauty when it has been previously coloured.
+This will return your wood decking back to its natural beauty.

 Identify The Material You Have

 The first thing is to identify which type of material the decking boards are made from.
-Then you can find out what type of paint, wood stain or varnish was used on the deck boards prior if any.
-If you are having any trouble determining which coating is on your deck boards please contact our technical team with a picture or two and they will do their best to help you ascertain the coating that has been applied.
+Then you can find out what type of paint, wood stain or varnish was previously used if any.
+Having any trouble determining which coating is on your deck boards?
+Please contact our technical team.
+With a picture or two and they will do their best to help you.

 Clean the area by removing any furniture, step nosing angles, pots or plants.
 Make sure all screws and nails have not come loose as the timber has expanded and contracted with moisture.
 Then sweep with a stiff brush to remove any leaves, algae or moss.

 Strip Your Decking